ObenaufLab/CaTCH/README.md

 -m INT          Hamming distance at which to merge barcodes as likely sequencing errors, if applicable (0 ie. not applicable).
 -n INT          Number of dark bases to allow in the pattern (0).
 -A FLOAT        Barcode abundance threshold for the report.
 Barcodes must make up at least this percentage of the sample's reads to be considered abundant (0.005 ie. 0.5% of reads).
--R INT_LIST     Comma-seperated list of rows in the description table to be used as reference samples in the report, NOT counting the header line (1).
+-R INT_LIST     Comma-seperated list of rows in the description table to be used as reference samples in the report, NOT counting the header line
+                (Default: ommit, ie. no true reference).
 -r              Reverse complement the sample tags (False).
 -i              Spike-in barcode was added (False).
 The spike sequence is hard-coded in the quantifier script.
 -s              Match the full pattern of the barcodes instead of the short pattern (False).